-This is a natural processed coffee.
+This is a natural processed coffee, and easily one of our staff favourites.
 Most coffees are washed coffees, which tend to provide more bright, acidic flavours.
 Natural coffees tend to be more unusual, sweet and "funky".
 They often provide a heavier mouthfeel and fuller body, with sweet and delicate aromas and notes.

 ORIGIN + VARIETY: SINGLE PRODUCER - Rwanda + Red Bourbon

 PRODUCERS: Ikizere Women Producers

 FARM: 23 small, women owned and operated farms working together